-Feet stepped forward off the mat--Oh, Lordy, the tile is wet!
+Feet stepped forward off the mat.
+Oh, Crud!
+The floor is wet!
 Both feet slid, I lost all traction.
 Borne upon the momentum from my rush, found myself propelled four feet into the air.
 My legs out in front like popsicle sticks; my book bag sailing above my head.

-Defying gravity, there I hung, exposed, for five full minutes before descending at Mach 1 onto my center of gravity amid a dark chorus of rhythmic claps, hoots and foot stomping.
+Defying gravity, there I hung, exposed, for five full minutes (it seemed) before descending at Mach 1 onto my center of gravity amid a dark chorus of rhythmic claps, hoots and foot stomping.

 The books then cascaded around me in a torrent to match the weather.
 My face, apple-for-the-teacher-red, and no place to hide.
 The floor did not open cooperatively.

 What could I do, but leap up, snatch the books and continue on to the lunch line, trying in vain to pretend that nothing had happened.